zooniverse/Panoptes-Front-End/README.md

 To avoid having to install Node.js or any other dependencies, you can run everything with Docker and Docker Compose.

-- `docker-compose build` will build a local Docker image and run `npm install`.
+- `docker-compose build` will build a local Docker image and run `npm ci`.
 Run this whenever you change dependencies in `package.json`.

 - `docker-compose up` starts a development web server that listens on port 3735.